Skip advert

 Advertisement - Article continues below

-Failure to inform the government that a car is off the road can lead to an automatic fine if you don’t pay your VED road tax, so it’s important to make sure you know how to declare a car SORN.
+Failure to inform the government that a car is off the road and not paying your road tax will lead to an automatic fine, so it’s important to make sure you know how to declare a car SORN.
 To qualify for ‘SORN’ your car must be kept on private land or in a garage and not driven on the road.
 This guide will take you through the process of how and when to SORN a car.

 Advertisement - Article continues below